KulkarniAtharva/KKW_Alerts-Android/README.md

 # KKW Alerts
-An app developed for teachers and students which includes uploading and downloading of assignments and notices.
+An educational app developed for teachers and students which includes uploading and downloading of assignments and notices.